BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - Protect the API from misuse by wrapping it in security procedures and policies.

 API management software can be built in-house or purchased as a service through a third-party provider.
-The open API movement, spearheaded by big-name companies like Facebook, Google and Twitter, led to significantly reduced API dependency upon conventional service-oriented architecture (SOA) in favor of more lightweight JSON and REST services.
-Some API management tools are capable of converting existing SOAP, JMS or MQ interfaces into RESTful APIs or JSON content.
+The open API movement -- spearheaded by big-name companies like Facebook, Google and Twitter -- led to significantly reduced API dependency upon conventional service-oriented architecture (SOA) in favor of more lightweight JSON and REST services.
+Some API management tools can convert existing SOAP, JMS or MQ interfaces into RESTful APIs or JSON content.

-While some organizations are capable of stitching together a number of API management tools and still meet their management needs, other organizations use an API management platform, which is a prefabricated collection of tools that usually comes packaged within a standardized API creation, deployment and management environment.
+While some organizations are capable of stitching together multiple API management tools to meet their management needs, other organizations use an API management platform, which is a prefabricated collection of tools that usually comes packaged within a standardized API creation, deployment and management environment.

-An API management platform acts as a proxy for API requests and protects the back ends of services from being brought down from too many queries or breaches.
+An API management platform acts as a proxy for API requests and protects the back-end services from being brought down by too many queries or breaches.
 Those in the organization considered to be an API manager may use API management platforms to ensure customers, partners or internal users don't take down services intentionally or unintentionally by making too many queries to the back-end server.